 They were all amazed, and they kept on asking one another, "What is this?
 A new teaching-with authority!
 He commands even the unclean spirits, and they obey him."
 At once his fame began to spread throughout the surrounding region of Galilee.

-Our imagery about God comes to us primarily from Jesus, the Word of God, who makes the Father known to us.
-If we pay attention to his gospel read at Mass, or give time to the private reading of holy scripture, the main lines of Our Lord's teaching will be clear enough.
-Apart from reading or hearing the word of the Gospel, we have the prompting and guidance of Christ's Spirit, if we take time to pray, reflect and let our conscience come awake in God's presence.
-And finally, to help us apply the message of Jesus to definite areas in our lives, we have the teaching ministry of the Church.
-The only valid purpose of authority among Christians is to keep the Lord's word alive in the community, to keep us reminded of what Jesus said, and still says, to us his followers.
-God knows, we need such a reminder often enough, due to the slump-factor in all of us, tending to lower our ideals, and cool our devotion.
-We're often like a flock of straying sheep, needing the care of alert shepherds to hold us together, and keep us moving on the upward path.
-Yet, after listening with respect to what our leaders say – whether it be the Pope and bishops, or more locally the parish clergy – each adult Christian must look into his or her conscience, to blend the official teaching into our personal faith in God.
+Our knowledge of God comes to us above all from Jesus, who makes the Father clearly known to us.
+If we pay attention to his gospel, and take time to read the Bible, our ideas about God will be clear enough.
+Apart from the Bible, we have the guidance of Christ's Spirit, who helps us pray, reflect and let ourselves be in God's presence.
+And then, to help us apply the message of Jesus to practical issues in our lives, we have the teaching ministry of the Church.
+The purpose of authority among Christians is to keep the Lord's word alive in the community, to keep us reminded of what Jesus said, and still says, to us his followers.
+His word is our highest authority.

 We have all had teachers in the course of our lives, at primary school, at secondary school, at third level or in other less formal educational contexts.
 Some of those teachers we might prefer to forget, but others we remember with great fondness.
 Some of them had a significant influence for good on us.
 They inspired us with a love for the subject that they taught and we may have gone on to study it ourselves.
 They shared some expertise with us and encouraged us to head off in a direction of our own.
 In today's gospel the people of Capernaum recognize Jesus who had come to their synagogue as a teacher, and not just another teacher but a teacher who was very different to the teachers they had grown used to, the scribes, the experts in the Jewish Law.
 His teaching, we are told, 'made a deep impression on people, because, unlike the scribes, he taught them with authority.'
 The people in the synagogue exclaimed, 'Here is a teaching that is new and with authority behind it.'
 This journey of Jesus to the synagogue where he taught with authority and healed a man with an unclean spirit is the first public act of Jesus in Mark's gospel.
 According to Mark, Jesus first appeared on the scene as an authoritative teacher, as someone whose teaching, whose word, could deliver people from their demons, from the forces that were oppressing them and leaving them diminished as human beings.